nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. CS2100 TA requests to  <ins>view a particular student's record using a show command (UC3) <ins/>
+1. CS2100 TA requests to  <ins>view a particular student's record using a show command (UC3) <ins/>.
-2. ProgrammerError show the student's record
+2. ProgrammerError show the student's record.
-3. CS2100 TA specifies lab number and actual score or total score
+3. CS2100 TA specifies lab number and actual score or total score.
-4. ProgrammerError updates the student's record
+4. ProgrammerError updates the student's record.

   Use case ends.

 **Extensions**

 * 3a.
-The given lab score < 0 or actual score > total score
+The given lab score < 0 or actual score > total score.
     * 3a.1 ProgrammerError shows an error message.
-* Use case resumes at 2
+* Use case resumes at 2.

   Use case ends.